-There is a 200ms delay following a carriage return for all baud rates.
+There is a 200 ms delay following a carriage return for all baud rates at or below 1200 baud.
 The delay allows for printhead travel.

 The TMS9902 asynchronous communication controller is initialized by Evaluation and Development BASIC for a seven-bit ASCII character, even parity, and two stop bits (for compatibility with all terminals).
 At the terminal, set the baud rate of the terminal to one of the above speeds.